 The City's Community Development Services Department (CDS) tracks staff time spent on FHEO activities so that an equivalent administrative or program delivery costs attributed to FHEO efforts can be quantified.
 Similar calculations are made regarding local public service and housing agency staff costs on FHEO related activities.
-The following table lists outreach efforts where FHEO related information was made available during the current program year to affirmatively further fair and affordable housing.
+The following table lists outreach efforts where FHEO related information was made available during the most recent twelve months to affirmatively further fair and affordable housing and equal opportunity.